Library

 noun verb

-Act of getting knowledge.
+acquisition of knowledge or skills through study.
 To get knowledge or skills by study or experience.

 /ˈCHanl/